 Mobile access to instructional content has made consumers more DIY-minded.
 They’re happy to tackle demanding tasks and solve their own problems, as long as they can find guidance at the right moment.
 As a result of a surge in I-want-to-do moments, ‘how-to’ searches for videos on YouTube have seen 70 percent year-on-year growth recently.

 Selligent client Coolblue is reaping the benefits of relevant instructional content.
 Using our platform’s best-in-class marketing automation tools, the e-commerce powerhouse created a post-purchase “product tips” campaign pointing customers towards instructional videos relevant to their products.
 Coolblue lowered product return rates by 30 percent and raised long-term customer satisfaction by providing answers in the right moment.

 When micro-moments first popped up, most purchases still happened on desktop.
 Today, mobile is emerging as the main point of purchase, fueled by safe payment transaction platforms such as Apple Pay, Google Pay, Venmo, PayPal and more.

 Consumers now engage in product searches ready to pull the trigger.
 Winning the I-want-to-buy moment can lead to instant sales, as 80 percent of older millennials and Gen Xers habitually make impulse purchases on their online journeys.
 It’s up to brands to emerge as the top choice from the moment of product discovery to actual purchase – and guide the way in a frictionless, efficient manner.

 Asking the right questions and designing experiences around the four types of micro-moments will make your entire marketing more mobile-centric and responsive.

 And don’t worry.
 Marketers can’t be in all places at all times.
-Staying in the moment calls for omnichannel marketing platforms like Selligent Marketing Cloud, engineered to capture data and serve personalized relevance as customers fluctuate between goals and devices.
+Staying in the moment calls for omnichannel marketing platforms like Marigold Engage, engineered to capture data and serve personalized relevance as customers fluctuate between goals and devices.